Athena112233/IDS706_Final_Project/README.md

 # Airplane Ticket Price Prediction Tool
 ## Introduction
+This Airplane Ticket Price Prediction Tool aims to provide users with price predictions based on a pre-trained machine learning model through an interactive website.
+The tool primarily consists of two parts:
+* **Machine learning model (Amazon SageMaker)**

+The data we used for building the model contains information for domestic flights in the United States from 2018.
+(Source: https://www.kaggle.com/zernach/2018-airplane-flights).

+Data is stored in the AWS S3 bucket.
+Feature engineering, model building, and model validation will be implemented on Amazon SageMaker as the main platform.
+(add model later)
+* **Interactive website for the final deliverable (AWS S3 Website)**

+The website can be accessed at https://athena112233.github.io/airplane_ticket_price/.
+Users will interact with this website to utilize this tool to get multiple  ticket price predictions based on their custom inputs.
+The website will allow users to input variables (e.g.  origin, destination) and return multiple predictions generated from the pre-trained ML model for users to compare and optimize their travel plan.

 ## Methods
 ### Data Cleaning Pipeline
 * Dropped Columns: 'Unnamed: 0', 'ItinID', 'MktID', 'MktCoupons', 'OriginWac', 'DestWac', 'ContiguousUSA'